jazcarate/koncierge/README.md

 In contrast, `$chaos` will generate a new value each time, so there is no guarantee in what variant `user_id: 3` will fall.

+#### Rolling experiment updates
+As we generate the same number for each context, you can safely update the threshold and rest assured that the minimum number of clients will change variants.

 ### TODO
 1. Escape the `$` to be able to match to `$` keys, and the `.` in keys to match not-nested keys with `.`